-If an agreement that resolves all issues in the 1. dispute is reached at the neutral evaluation, arbitration, or summary trial, then the parties to the agreement shall reduce the terms of the agreement to writing and sign it along with their counsel.
+- If an agreement that resolves all issues in the 1. dispute is reached at the neutral evaluation, arbitration, or summary trial, then the parties to the agreement shall reduce the terms of the agreement to writing and sign it along with their counsel.
 A consent judgment or voluntary dismissal shall be filed with the court by such persons as the parties shall designate within fourteen days of the conclusion of the proceeding or before the expiration of the deadline for its completion, whichever is later.
 The person responsible for filing closing documents with the court shall also sign the report to the court.
-The parties shall give a copy of their signed agreement, consent judgment, or voluntary dismissal to the neutral, arbitrator, or presiding officer, and all parties at the proceeding.
+The parties shall give a copy of their signed consent judgment, or voluntary agreement. dismissal to the neutral, arbitrator, or presiding officer, and all parties at the proceeding. - 2.
+If an agreement that resolves all issues in the dispute is reached prior to the evaluation, arbitration, or summary trial, or while the proceeding is in recess, then the parties shall reduce the terms of the agreement to writing and sign the writing along with their counsel and shall file a consent judgment or voluntary dismissal disposing of all issues with the court within fourteen days of the agreement or before the expiration of the deadline for completion of the proceeding, whichever is later. - 3.
+A designee may sign the agreement on behalf of a party only if the party does not attend the evaluation, arbitration, or summary trial and the party provides the neutral with a written verification that the designee is authorized to sign the agreement on the party's behalf. - 4.
+When an agreement is reached upon all issues in the dispute, all attorneys of record must notify the senior resident superior court judge within four business days of the settlement and advise the judge of the persons who will sign the consent judgment or voluntary dismissal.

-- 2. If an agreement that resolves all issues in the dispute is reached prior to the evaluation, arbitration, or summary trial, or while the proceeding is in recess, then the parties shall reduce the terms of the agreement to writing and sign the writing along with their counsel and shall file a consent judgment or voluntary dismissal disposing of all issues with the court within fourteen days of the agreement or before the expiration of the deadline for completion of the proceeding, whichever is later. - 3.
-When an agreement is reached upon all issues in the dispute, all attorneys of record must notify the senior resident superior court judge within four business days of the settlement and advise the judge of the persons who will sign the consent judgment or voluntary dismissal. - c.
+- c.
 Payment of the Neutral's Fee.
-The parties shall pay the neutral's fee as provided by subsection (c)(12) of this rule. - (10) Selection of Neutrals in Other Settlement Procedures.
-The parties may select any person to serve as a neutral in a settlement procedure authorized under these rules.
+The parties shall pay the neutral's fee as provided by subsection (c)(12) of this rule. - (10)Selection of Neutrals in Other Settlement Procedures.
+The parties may select any person to serve as a neutral in a authorized under settlement procedure these rules.
 For arbitration, the parties may either select a single arbitrator or a panel of arbitrators.
-Notice of the parties' selection shall be given to the court and to the neutral by filing a Motion to Use Settlement Procedure Other Than Mediated Settlement Conference in Superior Court Civil Action and Order, Form AOC-CV-818, within twenty-one days after the entry of the order requiring a mediated settlement conference.
+Notice of the parties' selection shall be given to the court and to the neutral by filing a Motion to Use Settlement Procedure Other Than Mediated Settlement Conference in Superior Court Civil Action and Order.
+Form AOC-CV-818, within twenty-one days after the entry of the order requiring a mediated settlement conference.